-If your dream is just to grab a ferry and hope from one island to the other, from the one paradise

-  to the other, then I think you are looking for an island hopping in Greece!
-Here you find a complete
+If your dream is just to grab a ferry and hop from one island to the other, from one paradise to the other, then I think Greek islands are what you are looking for!

-  guide for Greek island hopping!

-  But before starting let’s start with some basic information:
+But before starting, let’s begin with some necessary information:

-  - If you are looking for activities on the islands, I personally use Getyourguide platform, which

-  has a variety of experiences.
+- If you are looking for activities on the islands, I use GetYourGuide platform, which has a variety of experiences.

 - The best website for booking a hotel in Greece is Booking.com.
-From my experience nowadays Airbnb

-  apartments are also included in Booking.com, which I find it easier and more reliable.
+From my experience nowadays Airbnb apartments are also included in Booking.com, which I find it easier and more reliable.

-  - My recommendation is if you can, then fly into Greece and out of Greece from different airports to

-  save yourself the time and money perhaps.
-The Greek islands with the most flights are Santorini,

-  Mykonos, Paros, Naxos, Crete (both Heraklion and Chania airports), Rhodes, Kos, Zante, Kefalonia and
+- My recommendation is – if you can – fly into Greece and out of Greece from different airports to save yourself the time and money perhaps!
+The Greek islands with the most flights are Santorini, Mykonos, Paros, Naxos, Crete (both Heraklion and Chania airports), Rhodes, Kos, Zante, Kefalonia and Corfu.

-  Corfu.

 - Affordable Greek Island Hopping: Ferry tickets in Greece are not cheap as they used to be.
-So, I

-  think it would be better if you make fewer stops (2 – 3 islands) and explore them than visiting more

-  without really enjoying them!
+So, I think it would be better if you make fewer stops (2 – 3 islands) and explore them than visiting more without really enjoying them!

-  - Greek Island Hopping & Honeymoon: Believe me you have many choices when it comes to honeymoon.
-You

-  can check some of our recommendations here!
+- Greek Island Hopping & Honeymoon: You have so many choices when it comes to honeymoon.
+You can check some of our recommendations here!

 Introduction to Greek Island hopping options

 The main island-hopping area in Greece is Aegean sea and secondly the Ionian Sea.

 In Aegean, there are four main areas that we will focus on!

 Athens has three different ports.
 Piraeus, Rafina and Lavrio.